img-pro/bandwidth-saver/readme.txt

 = What happens when I deactivate the plugin? =

 Images load from your server again.
 No cleanup needed.
 Your original files are never modified.
+Cached copies stored on Cloudflare are automatically cleaned up over time.

 = Will this work with my theme or page builder? =